All The Most Fun Activities to Do with Toddlers before they’re Big Kids!

 - Peek-a-boo, patty cake, hide and seek!

-Hide & seek in the house (which is really silly because it’s just basic hiding beside the bed post or behind the couch). ~Katherine
+Hide & seek in the house (which is really silly because it’s just basic hiding beside the bed post or behind the couch). ~Katherine, mom to an 18 month old

 - Pretend to be tigers and chase each other